 For Hanaa Ibrahim ’90, heroes nowadays look very different from the ones we see in movies.
 Instead of capes, they’re draped in white coats and scrubs, and instead of fighting off villains, they’re treating and containing COVID-19.
 However, while they do not look the same, they share a common goal: to save lives.
 As many of them as possible.

 Ibrahim is the director of pharmacy in Suffolk County, Long Island, New York.
-When coronavirus hit the United States, New York became the epicenter of the pandemic, with over 350,000 confirmed cases to date and more than 40,000 in her county.
+When the coronavirus hit the United States, New York became the epicenter of the pandemic, with more than 350,000 confirmed cases and over 40,000 in her county.
 Ibrahim — whose responsibilities as pharmacy director include overseeing the Suffolk County central pharmacy, medical programs in two jails and vaccination programs for uninsured residents — saw her duties expand with the rapid spread of the virus.

 “I oversee the distribution of testing kits to the nursing homes, fire departments and other centers so they can test the public,” she said.
 “We also created PODs, Points of Distribution, where we create sort of a mobile hospital to draw blood and test.
 We’re also taking care of tracing patients and all those they had been in contact with in the past 14 days and possibly have been exposed to the virus.”

-Playing a large role in the county’s coronavirus public health response, Ibrahim’s days are filled with meetings, site visits, emergency preparedness, tracking cases and ensuring people are properly tested and traced.
+Ibrahim is playing a large role in the county’s coronavirus public health response.
+Her days are filled with meetings, site visits, emergency preparedness, tracking cases and ensuring people are properly tested and traced.
 When a vaccination for coronavirus becomes available, she will be in charge of the vaccination program in the county.

 “The efforts played out beautifully,” she said about the county’s public health initiative.
 “We flattened the curve.
 Had we not flattened it, we would have been worse than Italy.”